 Time Frames for Work Conditioning

+Time a to Due done Effect 4 to 0 hours and do.

 Time to Produce Effect 1 to 2 hours per day.

 Frequency 2 to 5 visits per week.

 Optimum Duration 2 to 4 weeks.

 Maximum Duration 6 weeks.
 Participation in a program beyond 6 weeks must be documented with respect to need and the ability to facilitate positive symptomatic and functional gains.